niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 ---

-# 4. Understanding the Atlas Workspace
+# 4. Understanding the Atlas Application and Workspace Model

-Atlas v0.1 includes the established UI/application architecture developed through the UI milestones.
+Atlas v0.1 includes the established application and framework-independent presentation architecture developed through the UI milestones.

 The implemented workspace concepts include: